Is Samarkand Worth Visiting? The Lowdown

 Amir-Temur-mausoleum-entrance, Samarkand

-Amir Temur Mausoleum entrance ©Lifejourney4two
+Amir Temur Mausoleum entrance, one our favourite Samarkand images ©Lifejourney4two

 Temur's-burial-chamber-mosaics,-Samarkand